GertMadsen/DeathCauses/README.md

 ### Analyzing dataset from Foolish Supermarket : Leading causes of deaths in The United States

 * Link to download of dataset: [https://data.cdc.gov/api/views/bi63-dtpu/rows.csv?accessType=DOWNLOAD](https://data.cdc.gov/api/views/bi63-dtpu/rows.csv?accessType=DOWNLOAD)
-* This program analyzes a dataset about the leading causes of deaths in The United States and answer questions like which state has most deaths cause by a certain decease or which state has the highest or lowest increase in deaths.
+* This program analyzes a dataset about the leading causes of deaths in The United States and answer [questions](https://github.com/Zurina/Dataset) like which state has most deaths cause by a certain decease or which state has the highest or lowest increase in deaths.
-* This program also produces plots that shows the increase of death per year for a specific period of time in a specific state with a specific cause of death.
+* This program also produces a plot that shows the increase of death per year for a specific period of time in a specific state with a specific cause of death.

 ### Procedure to run the program:
 * Clone the project into your computer.